 The sooner you call a lawyer, the more time an attorney has to review the facts and applicable laws in one’s case.
 This meticulous search often reveals some DWI defenses, such as:

 Typically, police officers must have reasonable suspicion to pull over motorists.
-Alternatively, if the defendant was pulled over at a sobriety checkpoint, the roadblock must meet specific legal criteria.
-Furthermore, officers must have probable cause, which is an even higher standard, before they can arrest suspects.
+Alternatively, the roadblock must meet specific legal criteria if the defendant was pulled over at a sobriety checkpoint.
+Furthermore, officers must have probable cause, which is an even higher standard, before arresting suspects.